Coping with discrimination & stigma

 Living through discrimination and stigma is far from easy.
 Understandably, it can inspire a range of emotional reactions; it can make people feel angry, ashamed, and afraid.
 It can even contribute to physical and mental health problems—though it’s important to note that isn’t inherently because of who you are but because of the negative impact of prolonged mistreatment.

-Long-held attitudes of fear and misunderstanding toward usually oppressed, marginalized people create stigma.
-These attitudes developed over time into malicious beliefs that certain people are lazy, crazy, dangerous, uneducated, creepy, and more.
+Attitudes of fear and misunderstanding toward oppressed, underserved communities create stigma.
+These attitudes, while not always intentional, can develop into harmful beliefs that certain people are lazy, crazy, dangerous, uneducated, creepy, and more.
 There are a few kinds of stigma:

-• Self-stigma or internalized stigma refers to negative attitudes about yourself that reflect those held by the public
+Self-stigma or internalized stigma refers to negative attitudes about yourself that often reflect those held by the public

 How should I deal with it?